Sylvia Plath: College years and depression

 In 1950, Plath attended Smith College, a private women's liberal arts college in Massachusetts, where she excelled academically.
 While at Smith, she first lived in Haven House and later in Lawrence House, where a plaque can be found outside her old room.
 She edited The Smith Review.
 After her third year of college, Plath was awarded a coveted position as a guest editor at Mademoiselle magazine, during which she spent a month in New York City.
+Plath was one of twenty women offered the position, which entailed writing short stories and interviewing people such as Elizabeth Bowen in Cambridge.
 The experience was not what she had hoped for, and many of the events that took place during that summer were later used as inspiration for her novel The Bell Jar.

 She was furious at not being at a meeting that Mademoiselle editor Cyrilly Abels had arranged with Welsh poet Dylan Thomas, a writer whose work she loved, according to one of her boyfriends, "more than life itself".
 She loitered around the White Horse Tavern and the Chelsea Hotel for two days, hoping to meet Thomas, but he was already on his way home.
 A few weeks later, she slashed her legs "to see if she had enough courage to kill herself."
 (Note: "On 15 July, when Sylvia came downstairs, Aurelia noticed that her daughter had a couple of partially healed scars on her legs.
 After being questioned about them, Sylvia told her mother that she had gashed herself in an effort to see if she had the guts.
 Then she took hold of Aurelia's hand and said: 'Oh, Mother, the world is so rotten!
 I want to die!
 Let's die together!'")
 During this time, she was not accepted into a Harvard University writing seminar with author Frank O'Connor.
 Following ECT for depression, Plath made her first medically documented suicide attempt on August 24, 1953, by crawling under the front porch and taking her mother's sleeping pills.

 She survived this first suicide attempt, later writing that she "blissfully succumbed to the whirling blackness that I honestly believed was eternal oblivion".
 She spent the next six months in psychiatric care, receiving more electric and insulin shock treatment under the care of Ruth Beuscher.
 Her stay at McLean Hospital and her Smith scholarship were paid for by the author Olive Higgins Prouty, who had also recovered from a mental breakdown.
-According to Plath's biographer Andrew Wilson, Olive Higgins Prouty "would take Dr Tillotson to task for the badly managed ECT, blaming him for Sylvia's suicide attempt".
+According to Plath's biographer Andrew Wilson, Olive Higgins Prouty "would take Dr. Tillotson to task for the badly managed ECT, blaming him for Sylvia's suicide attempt".